Firebase vs other service providers

 Back4App is an open-source BaaS offering and preferred by developers worldwide.
 It offers a great deal of scalability and usability for developers.
 Back4App enables effortless app development, management, and hosting.
 The service is suitable for hosting mobile, web, and IoT applications.

-- Back4App offers a database that lets developers create, update, and synchronize app data with optimal efficiency.
+- Back4App offers a data storage that lets developers create, update, and synchronize app data with optimal efficiency.

 - Back4App users can utilize both GraphQL and Rest APIs.